MOZGIII/ConfigDSL/README.md

 # ConfigDSL

-A tasty DSL for configuration files.
-Get rid of those ugly YAML and JSON configs.
+A tasty Ruby-based DSL for configuration files.
+Get rid of those silly YAML and JSON configs.

 ## Installation